Volunteers needed

 The research is being led by Professor Simon Gandevia FAA FAHMS FRACP and by Professor Jane Butler PhD, with Dr Bonne Lee MBBS, FAFRAM, Dr Claire Boswell-Ruys PhD and Dr Euan McCaughey MEng, PhD, CEng, making up the all-star core team.

-Most of the headline results have used implanted epidural stimulators (see panel, “What is neurostimulation”).
+Most of the headline results have used implanted epidural stimulators (see above, “What is neurostimulation”).
 However, the work at NeuRA is focussing on the ability of “transcutaneous” neurostimulation, which uses electrodes placed on the skin, to restore movement and autonomic function, such as bladder/bowel control, sexual function and cardiovascular stability.
 This method of applying the stimulation eliminates the high cost and risks of an operation and the long post-operative recovery.
 Thus, any successful treatment developed could be distributed much more quickly and more widely.

 The more funds we can raise, the faster these treatments can be developed and eventually made available across Australia.
 While being some way from a complete cure, which will likely require a combination of interventions, neurostimulation is profoundly improving volunteers’ health, abilities and quality of life.
 SpinalCure’s goal for the coming years is to see these benefits made available to all Australian’s affected by spinal cord injury.